hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-3-lists-at-last.rst

 Data Lists
 ----------

-The eLisp interpreter has to be told that it is a data list.
+The Elisp interpreter has to be told that it is a data list.
 This is done by **quoting** it with a single quote.

 :You Type: ``'(1 2 3)``
 :Result: ``(1 2 3)``